Skip to main content

 4. Beacon: Subtle indicators to highlight new features or important UI elements.

-5. Sidebar (coming soon): Persistent side-panel messages for more detailed guidance.
+5. Sidebar: Persistent side-panel messages for more detailed guidance.

 Choose the format based on importance of your message and how much user attention it requires.
 For onboarding tutorials, use popovers for example.
 For new feature launches, consider modals or banners.
 Don't hesitate to check our Best Practice Guide here.